Greetings to you, music lovers, thrill seekers, conversationalists all across the fruited plane.

 I can't breathe, which is a miss information piece on the death of Eric Garner.

-This is the kid in New York City that was selling black market cigarettes Because the tobacco tax in New York is so high that the black market for cigarettes is thriving.
+This is the kid in New York City that was selling black market cigarettes because the tobacco tax in New York is so high that the black market for cigarettes is thriving.

 A guy can make a living doing it.

-They put him in an ambush.
+They put him in an ambulance.

 They had a heart attack on the way to the hospital.